Approach to Therapy

 Together, we’ll build an understanding of the origin story for your presenting concern.
 What are the patterns of thought, feelings, and behaviours, early life experiences, relationships, and external structures that have influenced your understanding and experience of self?

-Together, we’ll take steps towards the life that you want to live by shifting long-held narratives, doing things differently while starting small, and building resiliency.
+Together, we’ll take steps towards the life that you want to live by shifting long-held narratives, doing things differently while starting small, and building understanding, resiliency, and self-acceptance.

 Therapeutic Modalities